Introducing Food & Physical Literacy

 Food preferences are formed early in life.
 Learning about food can prepare young children for a lifetime of healthy eating by equipping them with the beginning skills to grow, select and cook food.
 The more children understand about food, the more likely they are to try new foods and eat a healthy diet.

-FOOD LITERACY CAN ENHANCE EARLY YEARS DEVELOPMENT.
+HOW CAN FOOD LITERACY ENHANCE EARLY YEARS DEVELOPMENT?

 Social/emotional skills - eating together, taking turns, serving self, learning table manners, etc.